zpincus/IOTool/README.md

     run c       run program: uint16 count (optional)
     \x80\xFF    turn serial echo off for non-interactive use !           break out of execution
+(See section below on pin names for further details.)

 ### PWM-capable pins ###
      8-bit @ 62.500 kHz: B7 and D0 (AVR) = 11 and 3 (Arduino)